• Skip to primary navigation

 Fudgy Walnut Brownies

-• Jalapeno corn dip with bacon – sweet creamy, cheesy corn + spicy jalapeños + salty bacon.
+• Jalapeño corn dip with bacon –- sweet creamy, cheesy corn + spicy jalapeños + salty bacon

 • Italian avocado salsa – definitely not your ordinary guacamole!